kutyel/kutyel-hakyll/src/posts/2023-02-23-elm-to-haskell-part2.md

   (<*>) :: f (a -> b) -> f a -> f b
 ```

-This looks a bit scarier 👻 at the beginning, but do not worry, we will explain ever bit at a time.
+This looks a bit scarier 👻 at the beginning, but do not worry, we will explain every bit at a time.

 The first thing we can notice is that the typeclass definition has itself a typeclass constraint!
 This is new for us, we did not know that could happen (until now), and this is what the `class Functor f =>` bit means.